saymrwulf/stable-baselines3/notes.md

-2019-01-03T05:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2019-01-14T22:42:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2019-01-14T20:33:00 - Refactor for clarity, might break a few tests though (stable-baselines3)
+2019-01-03T05:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2019-01-14T22:42:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2019-01-14T20:33:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2019-01-14T17:59:00 - Implementing approach from a new paper read last night (stable-baselines3)